EternityForest/KaithemAutomation/README.md

     "-p"
         Specify a port.
 Overrides all config stuff.

+    "--nosecurity 1"
+        Disables all security.Any user can do anything even over plain HTTP.
+        Since 0.58.1, Also causes the server process to bind to 127.0.0.1, preventing access from other machines.

+        Because kaithem lets admin users run arbitrary python code, processes running as other users on the same machine essentially have full ability to impersonate you.
+This is really only useful for development on fully trusted machines, or for lost password recovery in secure environments.

+    "--nosecurity 2"
+        Similar, except allows access from other machines on the network.
+Not recommended outside of a virtual machine.

 Then point your browser to https://localhost:<yourport> (default port is 8001) and log in with Username:admin Password:password